nguyentamdat/my-site/README.md

 This site is automatically built and deployed to **GitHub Pages** using the `pages.yml` workflow.

+The project uses Next.js export mode to generate static files.
+Because the site is served from `/my-site` on GitHub Pages, `next.config.ts` sets `basePath` and `assetPrefix` to `/my-site`.
+Running `npm run build` outputs the site to the `out` directory, which the workflow publishes automatically.
+Update these paths if you deploy to a different location.

 ## Getting Started

 First, run the development server: